Glossary of Terms

 CLT - College Laboratory Technician.
 CLTs are members of the instructional staff performing laboratory functions and technical duties that are highly skilled and non-teaching in nature.

 Collaborative Assignments and Projects.
-The most popular collaborative project, the Student Wiki Interdisciplinary Group (SWIG) partners English and remedial reading and writing courses with a content course to create a shared student‐centered online space, allowing students to share their work with others.
+One of the designated HIPs (see below) at the college; the most popular collaborative project, the Student Wiki Interdisciplinary Group (SWIG), partners English and remedial reading and writing courses with a content course to create a shared student‐centered online space, allowing students to share their work with others.

 College Now.
 College Now at QCC makes it possible for qualified high school students to participate in college preparatory classes or college-level courses given at their high schools or, in some cases, on campus.

 Common Intellectual Experience.
+One of the HIPs (see below) designated by the college.
 The annual campus-wide common intellectual experience is called the Common Read.
 This program promotes integrative learning across the curriculum through voluntary participation of faculty.
-The spring 2013 selection was The Immortal Life of Henrietta Lacks, by Rebecca Skloot.
-In spring 2014, the Common Read activities will focus on The Road of Lost Innocence, by Somaly Mam.
+Past readings have been The Immortal Life of Henrietta Lacks, by Rebecca Skloot, and The Road of Lost Innocence, by Somaly Mam.

 COMPACT.
 Compact is a financial agreement among the university, the individual colleges, and the city and state.
 In this agreement, the state and city agree to provide funding to maintain basic services and facilities at the campuses and to increase tuition only modestly each year.
 The colleges agree to raise money, at levels established by the university, and to improve productivity.
 The result of the productivity savings and tuition increases is a fund for each college to sponsor special initiatives related to improving teaching and learning and academic support services.